 - Note the ‘Analyze’ function starts and Optimization will be completed after analysis.
 Again, the duration of the process will be based on the fragmentation level of your drive.

 In a normal scenario, the system will not ask you to restart in order to complete the defragmentation, unless any critical situation arises.
-Therefore, please make sure that your PC/laptop is fully charged or connected to power not to interrupt the defragmentation process.
+But always keep a watch on the screen during the process.
+Moreover, please make sure that your PC/laptop is fully charged or connected to power not to interrupt the defragmentation process.

 We hope that the above information is good enough to save your pc/laptop from the fragmentation problem and provide a clear picture of how to perform Disk Defragmentation in Windows 10.
 Make sure that you are performing this task during the mentioned duration if possible.
 Also, it is important to ensure an ideal disk partition in your device.
 Moreover, ensure that you are deleting all unwanted and unused files if it comes to your notice.
 This will also reduce the load on your system resources.

 Like always, we remind you to update your Windows OS timely and also install the best Antivirus Software on your device to keep it safe and secure.
 We too wish to see the smile on your face after your device is working fine all the time.
 We are happy to read your valuable comments.